Feature aware covariance estimation, with application to mixtures of chemical exposures: Data Description and Modeling

 Similar division of exposures may occur on the basis of the measurement assessment tool, such as urine, blood, dust, among others.
 In the TESIE data included here, exposures are measured from dust and silicone wristbands.
 Measurements from the dust samples contain exposure information from a single micro-environment in the child's home, whereas the wristbands contain exposure information from multiple micro-environments over the course of several days.
 Analyzing data from both assessment tools jointly, and allowing for non-zero across-tool correlations, may allow for a more accurate summary of subjects' exposure profiles.

 Ideally, all chemical exposures measured in a study would be analyzed jointly, allowing information on chemical classes and exposure pathways to inform the covariance in a flexible manner.
 Understanding covariance in exposure is of key interest in environmental epidemiology.
 In particular, inferring the patterns of exposure among mixtures has been identified as a key research goal in the field \citep{Joubert2022,Gibson2019,Zhu2024}.
 Accurate summaries of exposure patterns through covariance estimation in a population can aid in the identification of vulnerable groups and targeted policy interventions.
-In addition, accurate inferences on covariance can improve handling of missing or censored exposure data, including issues with certain exposures being below the limit of detection.
+In addition, accurate inferences on covariance can improve handling of missing or censored exposure data, including issues with certain exposures measured below the limit of detection.

 To motivate our approach, we first analyze the covariance among exposures from the TESIE data using standard approaches.
 In the left panel of Figure \ref{fig:MLE_TESIE}, the sample covariance matrix of the TESIE sample is plotted on the correlation scale for ease of visualization.
 The chemical compound abbreviations are: EHDPP, TCEP,TCIPP, TDCIPP, TPHP, 2IPPDPP, 24DIPPDPP, 4tBPDPP, B4TBPP, DEP, DiBP, BBP, DBP, DEHP, DINP, TOTM, BPA, EPB, MPB, PPB, TCS.
-For more detailed descriptions of the chemicals, including full chemical names, see Appendix A. Throughout this article, we plot all correlation matrices using the color palates \textit{GnBu} and \textit{YlOrRd}, from the R package \texttt{RColorBrewer} \citep{Neuwirth2014}, to represent negative and positive correlations, respectively, with the colors deepening in shade as values move away from zero.
+For more detailed descriptions of the chemicals, including full chemical names, see Appendix A. Throughout this article, we plot all correlation matrices using the color palates \textit{GnBu} and \textit{YlOrRd}, from the R package \texttt{RColorBrewer} \citep{Neuwirth2014}, to represent negative (green) and positive (red) correlations, with the colors deepening in shade as values move away from zero.
 Zero values are represented by white blocks.
-In the right panel of Figure \ref{fig:MLE_TESIE}, the results of the zero correlation hypothesis tests are plotted with 5\% false discovery rate (FDR) control.
-The $p$-values have been adjusted using the Benjamini-Yekutieli procedure \citep{Benjamini2001}.
+In the right panel of Figure \ref{fig:MLE_TESIE}, the results of the zero correlation hypothesis tests are plotted with 5\% false discovery rate (FDR) control, using the Benjamini-Yekutieli multiplicity adjustment \citep{Benjamini2001}.
 The blue blocks indicate a failure to reject the null hypothesis of zero correlation between the corresponding variables.